 Then there are the Australian lawmakers on who is proposing to make data retention mandatory for 2 years for all Telcos – so the government could access it if and when they liked because, you know, terrorism. (read about it here)

 We live in a brave new world.
 The 80s & 90s science fiction talked about people being ‘lojacked’ where a tracking device is implanted in your head.
 Well – it never happened.
 Instead, we all volunteered to be lojacked with open wallets and a smile on our face when we all bought smartphones. (this is not an anti-smartphone rant – I LOVE my iPhone)

 The metadata in your phone could probably construct a pretty accurate picture of your day.
 Therefore, Telcos have a tremendous amount of granular knowledge about us.
 Same goes for Social Media platforms.
 The more you interact, the more they know about you.

 Banks know a lot about us from how we spend our money.

-The concept of big data is to look at systemic and macro patterns to gain insight – not to mine information of a single user.
-But in collecting all that granular data, the temptation for a business to go looking at an individual increases.
+The concept of big data is to look at systemic and macro patterns to gain insight – not to mine the information of a single user.
+But in collecting all that granular data, the temptation for a business to go looking at an individual increase.

 I’m a fan of big data and I think companies should be investing in this tech to better understand the nature of their business and what their customers want – but we need to be careful of how this is done and mindful of the impact it might have on people.